On behalf of The Law Office of Gustavo E. Frances, P.A.

 Seek Legal Counsel Today

-It’s best to seek legal counsel from an experienced divorce attorney in Florida when dealing with child custody issues.
+It’s best to seek legal counsel from an experienced divorce lawyer in Florida when dealing with child custody issues.
 Our Fort Lauderdale child custody attorney will be able to answer your questions and guide you through the legal process of creating a child custody agreement.
 Contact The Law Office of Gustavo E. Frances, P.A. today to schedule a consultation.